google/sandboxed-api/oss-internship-2020/libarchive/README.md

 - *Z* - Default compression.
 - *z* - Compress with GZIP.

-If no compression method is chosen (in the case of archive creation) the files will only be archived.
+If no compression method is chosen (in the case of archive creation) the files will only be stored.